 - Image-guided stereotaxis allows surgeons to visualize and operate on the brain using three-dimensional outlines of the brain and the tumor.
 Along with specialized software, these images help guide the surgeon to the tumor.
 Tumors that were once considered inoperable often can be removed with this technique.

 Improved ways to give radiation therapy.
 Conformal radiation therapy is a way to deliver high doses of radiation directly to a tumor and not healthy tissue.
 This technique produces detailed three-dimensional maps of the brain and tumor, so doctors know exactly where to direct the radiation treatment.

 Targeted therapy.
-Recent research has found specific genes, proteins, and other factors unique to astrocytoma.
-Treatments aimed at these factors, called targeted therapy, are now being studied.
 Targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to growth and survival.
-This type of treatment blocks the growth and spread of tumor cells while limiting damage to normal cells.
-Specifically for JPA, this includes drugs that target mutations (changes) in a gene called BRAF that is found in many CNS tumors.
+This type of treatment blocks the growth and spread of tumor cells while limiting damage to healthy cells.
+Specifically, researchers are studying new drugs that target changes on the BRAF gene as a treatment for children with recurrent astrocytoma.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current astrocytoma treatments in order to improve patients’ comfort and quality of life.

 If you would like additional information about the latest areas of research regarding childhood cancers, explore these related items that take you outside of this guide:

 - To find clinical trials specific to the diagnosis, talk with your child’s doctor or search online clinical trial databases now.

 - Visit ASCO’s CancerProgress.Net website to learn more about the historical pace of research for childhood cancers.
 Please note this link takes you to a separate ASCO website.